 - The PS2 versions of the game lack the ability to shoot off people's limbs, but it can be reactivated with a button code (Square, L1, Circle, Down, L1, R1, Triangle, Right, L1, X - the only such code that doesn't give a confirmation sound when entered).
 The PC versions have this feature enabled by default, but there still is a cheat code (

 NASTYLIMBSCHEAT) that's been stubbed out and does nothing.

-- Earlier versions of the game on PS2 still have DMA Design as the developer before their transition to Rockstar North.
-This can be seen in the game's loading screens and the intro videos, which also contain a logo for the Renderware engine and an earlier credits sequence with blue cop cars.
+- Earlier version of the game in US and both versions in Europe on PS2 still have DMA Design as the developer before their transition to Rockstar North.
+This can be seen in the game's loading screens and the intro videos, which also contain a logo for the RenderWare engine and an earlier credits sequence with blue cop cars.